kundajelab/coda/README.md

 5) Finally, run `python runGMExperiments.py` to get the experiments going.
 Numerical results will be written to `RESULTS_ROOT`.
 Output tracks (reconstructed signal and peak calls) will be written to `RESULTS_BIGWIG_ROOT`.
+We make use of the R 'PRROC' package, written by Jan Grau and Jens Keilwagen, to evaluate peak calls.

 ## Processing your own data
 We use the AQUAS ChIP-seq pipeline (https://github.com/kundajelab/TF_chipseq_pipeline)